Convergence of a Distributed Least Squares: Introduction

-In this paper, we will provide a theoretical analysis for a distributed LS algorithm of diffusion type \cite{Bat2014, Bat2015, Liu2018}, where the diffusion strategy is designed via the so called covariance intersection fusion rule (see, e.g., \cite{Julier1997, Chen2002}).
+In this paper, we will provide a theoretical analysis for a distributed LS algorithm of diffusion type \cite{Bat2015, Liu2018}, where the diffusion strategy is designed via the so called covariance intersection fusion rule \cite{Julier1997, Chen2002}.
 In such a diffusion strategy, each node is only allowed to communicate with its neighbors, and both the estimates of the unknown parameter and the inverse of the covariance matrices are diffused between neighboring nodes.
-We will generalize the well-known convergence results on the classical LS by establishing both the upper bound of the accumulated regrets of the adaptive predictor and the convergence of the distributed LS estimator, with the following key features compared with the related results in the existing literature: \begin{itemize} \item Our theory does not need the usually assumed independence, stationarity or Gaussian property on the system signals, and hence does not exclude the applications of the theory to stochastic feedback systems, and will also make it possible for further investigation on related problems concerning the combination of learning, communication and control. \item Our theory for the convergence of the distributed LS is established under a weakest possible cooperative excitation condition which is a natural extension of the single sensor case.
-The cooperative excitation condition introduced in this paper implies that even if any individual sensor is not able to estimate the unknown parameter, the distributed LS can still accomplish the estimation task.
-It is also considerably weaker than the related cooperative information condition introduced in our previous work for the theory of the distributed LMS filters (see e.g. \cite{Xie2018Auto, Xie2018SIAM, Xie2018TAC}). \item The mathematical techniques used in our theoretical analysis are also different from the existing ones for distributed LS.
-Besides using the powerful techniques from the analysis of the classical LS, we also need to establish some inequalities on convex combination of nonnegative definite matrices and to use the Ky Fan convex theorem \cite{Ky1950}. \end{itemize}
+We will generalize the well-known convergence results on the classical LS by establishing both the upper bound of the accumulated regrets of the adaptive predictor and the convergence of the distributed LS estimator, with the following key features compared with the related results in the existing literature: \begin{itemize} \item Our theory does not need the usually assumed independence, stationarity or Gaussian property on the system signals, and hence does not exclude the applications of the theory to stochastic feedback systems. \item Our theory for the convergence of the distributed LS is established under a weakest possible cooperative excitation condition which is a natural extension of the single sensor case.
+The cooperative excitation condition introduced in this paper implies that even if any individual sensor is not able to estimate the unknown parameter, the distributed LS can still accomplish the estimation task. \end{itemize}

 The rest of the paper is organized as follows.
 In Section II, we present some preliminaries on notations and graph theory, the observation model, and the distributed LS algorithm studied in the paper.
 The main results are stated in Section III.
 In Section IV, we provide the proofs of the main results.
 Finally, some concluding remarks are given in Section V.